Request a quote

 Both Sides of the Thai-Myanmar Border

-Your guide and driver will pick you up early from the hotel in Chiang Rai.
-Drive to Mae Sai, the bustling border town and cross the border into Myanmar.
-By tuk-tuk we explore Tachilek and visit the Enrobed Elephant Temple and the Maha Myat Muni Temple – a fine example of typical Burmese temple architecture.
-We continue to Tachilek’s own Shwedagon Pagoda, a smaller version of the Shwedagon Pagoda in Yangon and then enjoy an authentic Burmese lunch in a local restaurant.
-We then return to Thailand and continue on to the Golden Triangle where the borders of Laos, Thailand and Myanmar meet.
-We visit the Hall of Opium, an excellent museum that tells the history of the opium trade in the Golden Triangle.
+Your guide and driver pick you up early in Chiang Rai and drive to Mae Sai to cross into Myanmar.
+Explore Tachilek by tuk-tuk, visiting the Enrobed Elephant Temple and Maha Myat Muni Temple, notable examples of Burmese temple architecture.
+See Tachilek’s Shwedagon Pagoda, a smaller version of Yangon’s famous pagoda, then enjoy an authentic Burmese lunch.
+Return to Thailand and continue to the Golden Triangle, where Thailand, Laos, and Myanmar meet, and visit the Hall of Opium museum to learn about the region’s opium trade history.

 Home-from-home Cooking Classes in Chiang Rai